 How to Do an Inspection

-You’re going to have the best chance at seeing a bed bug infestation if you use a magnifying glass and a flashlight.
+You’re going to have the best chance at seeing a bed bug infestation if you use a magnifying glass and a black light flashlight.
 You should also have a tool to scrape in the cracks and crevices for the smaller matter.
 Start in one area of the room moving slowly around until the entire inspection is complete.

 Suggested Article: DIY Fruit Fly Trap